Aya Nakamura

-Aya Coco Danioko (born 10 May 1995), known professionally as Aya Nakamura, is a French-Malian singer-songwriter.
-She began publishing her music online, gaining a following with the songs "Karma" and "J'ai mal".
+Aya Coco Danioko (born 10 May 1995), known professionally as Aya Nakamura (/fr/), is a French and Malian singer-songwriter.
+She began publishing her music online in 2014, gaining a following with the songs "Karma" and "J'ai mal".
 Dembo Camara, a longtime friend, became her producer and manager.
-Her song "Brisé" garnered traction on YouTube, and a duet with rapper Fababy, "Love d'un voyou", resulted in her charting in France for the first time.
+Her song "Brisé" gained traction on YouTube, and a duet with rapper Fababy, "Love d'un voyou", resulted in her charting in France for the first time.
 She released her debut album, Journal intime, in 2017, followed in 2018 by Nakamura, which was certified diamond in France and has sold more than 1.2 million copies worldwide.
 The album spawned the hit singles "Djadja" and "Copines" and launched the singer's international career.
-The same year, she beat the record held by Édith Piaf since 1961 as the most-listened-to French-speaking female artist in the Netherlands.
+The same year, she beat the record held by Édith Piaf since 1961 as the most-listened-to francophone woman in the Netherlands.

-Nakamura has accumulated five number-one songs and a number-one album in France.
+Nakamura has accumulated six number-one songs and two number-one albums in France.
 She was awarded a Victoires de la Musique award for her 2020 album, Aya, which was certified double platinum in 2023, having sold 200,000 copies.
 She also won an NRJ Music Award and received multiple nominations for the MTV Europe Music Award for Best French Act.
-Two years after its release, Nakamura surpassed a billion streams on Spotify, making the singer the most-listened-to French-language female artist on the platform.
+Two years after its release, Nakamura surpassed a billion streams on Spotify, making the singer the most-listened-to francophone woman on the platform.

-In February 2023, she became Lancôme's international beauty muse.

-On 23 February 2025, the video for Nakamura's single "Djadja" became the fourth French-language song to surpass one billion views on YouTube, behind Indila's "Dernière Danse", Stromae's "Papaoutai", and Willy William's "Ego".
-She is the first African musician to have a video with over one billion views, and she is the fastest French-speaking artist to reach this milestone in six years.
+On 23 February 2025, the video for Nakamura's single "Djadja" became the fourth French-language song to surpass a billion views on YouTube, behind Indila's "Dernière danse", Stromae's "Papaoutai", and Willy William's "Ego".
+She is the first African musician to have a video with over a billion views, and she is the fastest French-speaking artist to reach this milestone in six years.

 Early life

-Aya Coco Danioko was born in Bamako, Mali, on 10 May 1995.
-She comes from a family of griot, West African storytellers, praise singers, and poets of oral traditions.
+Aya Coco Danioko was born in Bamako, Mali, on 10 May 1995, the oldest of five siblings, from a family of griots—West African storytellers, praise singers, and poets of oral traditions.
 She emigrated to France with her family as a child and grew up in Aulnay-sous-Bois.
-She applied for French nationality as an adult and was granted it in May 2021.
-She is the oldest of five siblings.
+She applied for French nationality as an adult, which was granted to her in May 2021.

 Danioko studied fashion in La Courneuve.
 In a 2017 interview with Le Monde, she stated, "I wanted to be a fashion designer, but that stopped appealing to me, so I sang".
-She later launched into music under the stage name Aya Nakamura, after the character Hiro Nakamura of the American science fiction TV drama Heroes.
+She later pivoted into a music career and adopted the stage name Aya Nakamura, deriving the last name from the character Hiro Nakamura of the American science fiction television series Heroes.